-- 2 tablespoons malt vinegar helps with the lamb-ness
+- 2 tablespoons malt vinegar (helps with lambiness and is completely optional)

-- 2 lbs. potatoes cut in 2" chunks
+- 2 lbs. potatoes*, peeled and cut into 2″ chunks

-In a heavy bottomed large pan, heat 1 tablespoon oil over medium heat.
-Add onion and carrot and saute for 6 or so minutes, add garlic and saute about 30 seconds, add tomato paste and stir about and saute for about 1 minute.
+In a heavy-bottomed large pan or dutch oven, heat 1 tablespoon of olive oil over medium heat.
+Add onion and carrot and saute for 6 minutes until tender.
+Add garlic and saute for about 30 seconds, add tomato paste, stir about, and saute for about 1 minute.

-Turn up the heat and add the lamb and turkey/chicken.
-Cook until browned, about 6 more minutes, breaking up the meat with a spoon.
+Turn up the heat and add the lamb and turkey/chicken, and fresh thyme.
+Cook until browned, about 6-8 more minutes, breaking up the meat with a spoon.

-Add the Worcestershire, Guinness and the beef stock, slowly simmer uncovered for about 45 minutes.
+Add the Worcestershire, Guinness, and beef stock, and slowly simmer uncovered for about 45 minutes.
 Stirring occasionally.
 Add malt vinegar after the simmering time.

 Preheat oven to 350°.

 Transfer the meat mixture to an oven-proof baking dish and top with the mash/green onions.
-Bake for about 30 minutes.
-Sprinkle with parsley and enjoy!
+Bake for about 30 minutes until the top of the potatoes gets a little toasty brown.
+Sprinkle with parsley, serve, and enjoy!

-Swap out some cauliflower in your mash, no one will know the difference!
-Or try this with sweet potatoes!
-350°
+TIP: *Swap out some cauliflower in your mash.
+No one will be the wiser!

-Tomorrow’s Irish recipe, Irish Pizza.
+Have you tried one of my favorite Irish recipes?
+Irish Pizza.
 Yep, you heard me, it’s really yummers!

 Éirinn go Brách